azizndao/glib/README.md

 ### Middleware

-All middleware in GRouter uses the `*Ctx` interface, providing a cleaner and more powerful API.
+All middleware in glib uses the `*Ctx` interface, providing a cleaner and more powerful API.

 **Middleware signature:** `func(router.Handler) router.Handler` where `Handler` is `func(*Ctx) error`

-When using `grouter.New()`, middleware are **automatically loaded and configured from environment variables**.
+When using `glib.New()`, middleware are **automatically loaded and configured from environment variables**.
 You can disable individual middleware by setting their corresponding `ENABLE_*` environment variable to `false`.

 For custom configurations or when building routes manually, you can also configure middleware programmatically: